triasha72/Surrogate-model-learning/READMe.md

 was the uncertainty map.
 The GP correctly identified the corners of the design space as its weakest predictions, exactly where there was no training data.
-That's the GP telling you where to run your next simulation.
+That's the GP telling where to run the next simulation.

 ![GP Surrogate Results](results/gp_branin_result.png)